photoprism/photoprism-docs/docs/getting-started/updates.md

 Users of our [DigitalOcean 1-Click App](cloud/digitalocean.md) have Watchtower pre-installed.

-!!! caution
+!!! danger
-    Automatic updates may interrupt indexing and import operations.
-    Only enable Watchtower if you are comfortable with this.
+    Keep in mind that automatic updates can interrupt indexing and import operations, and enable Watchtower only if this is acceptable to you.

 ### Pure Docker